jart/chessy/README.md

 ## Instructions

-You need a C++11 compiler and you run:
+You need a the latest clang C++11 compiler and you run:

     make run